 - Refraining from providing outside assistance to players during their games. - Not disturbing games.
-This includes discussion of the game in progress, making excessively loud noises, or physically intruding on the players or their gameplay area. - o If a Spectator witnesses a gameplay mistake, they should respectfully inform a Floor Judge without disturbing or interrupting the game. - Respecting a request by a player or leader to not observe a game or games.
+This includes discussion of the game in progress, making excessively loud noises, or physically intruding on the players or their gameplay area. - o If a Spectator witnesses a gameplay mistake, they should respectfully call for a Floor Judge.
+The Spectator may let the players know that they believe they saw an error but should refrain from specifying the error or giving any details before speaking with the Judge. - Respecting a request by a player or leader to not observe a game or games.